awslabs/aws-servicebroker-documentation/getting-started.md

-### Console Login
+## CatASB - OpenShift Web Console Login

-When you visit the cluster URL  (e.g. [https://172.17.0.1:8443/console/](https://172.17.0.1:8443/console/)) you should see a login screen as shown below.
-The default login is `admin` username with `admin` password.
+When you visit the cluster URL  ([https://172.17.0.1:8443/console/](https://172.17.0.1:8443/console/) is default for CatASB) you should see a login screen as shown below.
+The default login for CatASB is `admin` username with `admin` password.

 ![OpenShift Login](images/openshift-login.png)